bhofstra/covid-19-text-analyses/README.md

 Please use widely, but credit the data and coding collection effort by referencing to this Git.
 Use only for academic and educational purposes.
-The author hereby disclaims any and all representations and warranties with respect to these data and code.
+The author hereby disclaims any and all representations, warranties, and responsibility with respect to these data and code.
 Copyright for the papers is with the respective authors.